guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 6) Use the refined prompt to batch-label a training set, then train and deploy a small model.

 The object of relabeling is therefore the prompt, not the instance labels of the small-model training set.
-This procedure evaluates the LLM itself on the test set, refines the prompt until LLM accuracy saturates, and then trains the small model only once.
+This procedure is already a loop: evaluate the LLM on the test set, collect badcases, refine the prompt, and repeat until LLM accuracy saturates.
+After that LLM-prompt loop converges, we batch-label the training set and train the small model.

-#### 2.4 Closed-loop Prompt Relabeling from Small-Model Badcases
+#### 2.4 Prompt Relabeling via the Small-Model Loop

-The procedure in Section 2.3 optimizes the prompt for the LLM's own test accuracy, then trains the small model only once.
+Section 2.3 already loops, but the loop is confined to the LLM prompt: the small model is trained only after the prompt has converged on LLM test accuracy.
 The LLM and the small model do not share the same error distribution, so a prompt that raises LLM test accuracy to 96% does not necessarily maximize the small model's test accuracy.
-We therefore close the loop through the small model (Fig. 2 and Algorithm 2).
+We therefore extend the loop through the small model (Fig. 2 and Algorithm 2).

-**Closed-loop prompt relabeling from small-model badcases**
+**Prompt relabeling via the small-model loop**

 ```mermaid
 flowchart LR